Last updated on December 6th, 2024 at 05:14 pm

 As children get older, their environment, experiences, and personal relationships will change.
 So will the way they learn—how you talk to a fifth grader about drugs and alcohol will be different from how you talk to a high school senior.
 Adjust the information you share and the language you use so it’s understandable to your child or teen.

-For young people headed to college, NIAAA has useful guides for parents and students to make the transition easier and to help them avoid underage and other unhealthy drinking.
+For young people headed to college, NIAAA has useful guides for parents and guides for students to make the transition easier and to help them avoid underage and other unhealthy drinking.

 5. If you notice something’s different, ask your child about it.